 All applicants are required to disclose if they have been convicted of or are presently under indictment for any felony or misdemeanor offense.
 All applicants who are accepted into a College program will be required to undergo a nationwide criminal history record, Sex Offender Registry, and Healthcare Fraud and Abuse Registry checks prior to the first day of class.
-The purpose of the background checks is to identify students whose documented history might prevent them from participating in clinical experiences or impair their potential for licensure/certification and/or eligibility for employment within Riverside Health System.
+The purpose of the background checks is to identify students whose documented history might prevent them from participating in clinical experiences or impair their potential for licensure/ certification and/or eligibility for employment within Riverside Health System.

-Admissions Requirements, Cont.
+Admissions Requirements, cont.

-PROGRAM COLLEGE PREREQUISITE COURSES OTHER INFO Practical Nursing No prerequisite college courses required. - The applicant must be a graduate of an accredited high school with a GPA of 2.0 or higher or have earned a high school equivalency (GED) certificate.
-Nurse Aide High School Seniors may be eligible to apply.[△] Preadmission testing required.
-Surgical Technology Anatomy and Physiology with Lab4 CreditsEnglish Composition3 CreditsCollege Math (any 100-level or higher)3 CreditsPsychology: Gen, Intro, or Developmental3 Credits The applicant must be a graduate of an accredited high school with a GPA of 2.0 or higher or have earned a high school equivalency (GED) certificate.
+PROGRAM COLLEGE PREREQUISITE COURSES OTHER INFORMATION RN-TO-BSN Anatomy & Physiology w/Lab 8 Credits Microbiology w/Lab 4 Credits English Composition 3 Credits Developmental Psychology 3 Credits • Applicants must have completed Anatomy & Physiology w/Lab, Microbiology w/Lab, and English Composition requirements before a formal application can be submitted and reviewed. • Developmental Psychology must be completed prior to matriculation. • Cumulative College-level GPA of 3.0 or better is recommended.
+The applicant must be a graduate of an accredited high school or higher or have earned a high school equivalency (GED) certificate.
+The applicant must be a graduate of a programmatically accredited professional nursing program through either ACEN or CNEA and be licensed to practice as an RN (exception: Concurrent Students) CO-REQUISITE GENERAL EDUCATION COURSES: (Must be completed prior to graduation and conferral of BSN degree) English Elective 3 Credits Fine Arts / Humanities Electives (2) 6 Credits Mathematics Elective 3 Credits Natural Sciences Electives (2) 6 Credits Social Sciences Electives (2) 6 Credits Speech/Communications Elective 3 Credits PROFESSIONAL NURSING Anatomy & Physiology w/Lab 8 Credits Microbiology w/Lab 4 Credits English Composition 3 Credits Developmental Psychology 3 Credits • Applicants must have completed Anatomy & Physiology w/Lab, Microbiology w/Lab, and English Composition requirements before a formal application can be submitted and reviewed. • Developmental Psychology must be completed prior to matriculation. • Cumulative College-level GPA of 3.0 or better is recommended due to the competitive nature of admissions.
+The applicant must be a graduate of an accredited high school with a GPA of 2.0 or higher or have earned a high school equivalency (GED) certificate.
 Preadmission testing required.
-Radiologic Technology Medical Terminology 2 Credits Applicants must have completed the Anatomy & Physiology with Lab, English Composition, and College Math requirements before a formal Documentation of previous healthcare experience (including volunteer hours) is recommended.
-Prospective students for the Radiologic Technology Program are urged to review the American Registry of Physical Therapist Assistant application can be submitted and reviewed.
-Psychology and Medical Terminology must be completed prior to matriculation.
-Radiologic Technologists (ARRT) Ethics Pre-Application Review prior to starting any radiologic technology program.
-Professional Nursing Anatomy and Physiology with Lab8 CreditsMicrobiology with Lab4 CreditsEnglish Composition3 CreditsDevelopmental Psychology3 CreditsApplicants must have completed Chemistry, Anatomy & Physiology with Lab, Microbiology with The applicant must be a graduate of an accredited high school with a GPA of 2.0 or higher or have earned a high school equivalency (GED) certificate.
-Preadmission testing required.
 Documentation of previous healthcare experience (including volunteer hours) is recommended.
-Chemistry: 1 unit of High School or College level chemistry (Also accepted: CLEP of 100 level chemistry course; job-related chemistry; LPN developmental courses in chemistry; adult education courses; or Chemistry related courses in military education).
-LPN to RN Advanced Placement Option Lab, and English Composition requirements before a formal application can be submitted and reviewed.
-Developmental Psychology must be completed prior to matriculation.
-Cumulative College-level GPA of 3.0 or better is recommended due to the competitive nature of admissions.
+Chemistry: 1 unit of High School or College level chemistry must be completed before application can be submitted (Also accepted: CLEP of 100 level chemistry course; job-related chemistry; LPN developmental courses in chemistry; adult education courses; or Chemistry related courses in military education Prospective nursing students with prior criminal offenses are urged to review the Virginia Board of Nursing Guidance Document 90-55.
+LPN-TO-RN ADVANCED PLACEMENT OPTION Anatomy & Physiology w/Lab 8 Credits Microbiology w/Lab 4 Credits English Composition 3 Credits Developmental Psychology 3 Credits • Applicants must have completed Anatomy & Physiology w/Lab, Microbiology w/Lab, and English Composition requirements before a formal application can be submitted and reviewed. • Developmental Psychology must be completed prior to matriculation. • Cumulative College-level GPA of 3.0 or better is recommended due to the competitive nature of admissions.
 Applicants must meet all entrance requirements of the Professional Nursing Program.
 Be licensed to practice in a licensure compact state.
-Have been employed as an LPN for at least one year within the five years prior to application.
+Have been employed as an LPN for at least one year within five years prior to application.
 Achieve a minimum of 80% on a preadmission, faculty-prepared nursing content test.
 Attend mandatory orientation session.
-Validation of clinical competencies may be required at the discretion of the Program Director.
+Validation of clinical competencies may be required at the discretion of the Program Director